brexhq/substation/README.md

 # Substation

-Substation is a cloud native data pipeline toolkit.
+Substation is a toolkit for creating highly configurable, no maintenance, and cost efficient serverless data pipelines.

 ## What is Substation?

-Substation is a modular ingest, transform, load (ITL) application for moving data between distributed systems.
-Originally designed to collect, normalize, and enrich security event data, the application provides methods for achieving [high quality data](https://en.wikipedia.org/wiki/Data_quality#Definitions) through interconnected data pipelines.
+Originally designed to collect, normalize, and enrich security event data, Substation provides methods for achieving [high quality data](https://en.wikipedia.org/wiki/Data_quality#Definitions) through interconnected, serverless data pipelines.

 Substation also provides Go packages for filtering and modifying JSON data.

-### Features
+## Features

 As an event-driven ITL application, Substation has these features: